 The poems were based on this year’s theme, The Pursuit Of Truth: Lies and the National Psyche and they examined the destructive and destabilising effects of ‘lies’ (including, the trending reign of fake news) in national discourse and politics; in particular, its ‘violent’ effects on collective humanity.

 The theme was inspired by Soyinka’s consistent interrogation of the prevalent incidents of “untruths” in the country as captured in his recent body works — the Interventions and the ‘Interinventions’ series.The special guest of honour was master Mercy Sobande, the 10-year old student of Federal College of Education Staff School, Abeokuta, who recently released his first book, Princess Sarah & other stories.
-He paid a visit to the finalists while in the reality-like essay writing competition, which was won by Brandon Obioma Onyemelukwe, a student of Dority International School, Aba, Abia State.
+He paid a visit to the finalists while in the reality-like essay writing competition.
+The contestants in the competition showcased excellent writing skills, especially as essay writing is a very difficult skill.
+Often, students who write essays have to seek support from external services such as edupeet, which can help students complete any writing assignments that need to be completed.
+The essay writing competition was won by Brandon Obioma Onyemelukwe, a student of Dority International School, Aba, Abia State.
 Nzubechukwu Mbagwu of Federal Government College, Okigwe, Imo State came second, while Mmesomachi Okoronkwo also of Dority International School, Aba, Abia State.

 After the essay writing in the amphitheatre site, the finalists were mentored on the importance of responsible citizenship, patriotism, education and importance of dreaming positively by a coterie of eminent dignitaries and leaders of thought including, Mr. Alistar Soyode, the founder of BENTv and a presidential aspirant; Mr. Dayo Adeneye (D1), the popular entertainment broadcaster and current Ogun State Commissioner of Information and Strategy; Professor Segun Ojewuyi, theatre director, culture scholar and Head of Directing at the Southern Illinois university, Carbondale Illinois USA, who is co-Executive Producer of the Open Door Series/WSICE ZMirage project; Dr Razinatu Mohammed, writer and Associate Professor of English and Literature at the University of Maiduguri.